 • Adults over 18 years

-• with personal experience of struggling against poverty / financial insecurity
+• Personal experience of struggling against poverty / financial insecurity (see categories below)

 • Live or work in the Ilfracombe area

-• A willingness, with support, to share experiences of struggling with poverty at an event with local/regional civic/business leaders.
+• A willingness, with support, to share experiences of struggling with poverty at a launch event with local/regional civic/business leaders.

-• The desire to build relationships with decision makers and other people experiencing poverty, working closely with them to explore the potential for how to implement positive change
+• The desire to build relationships with decision makers, and other people experiencing poverty, working closely with them, sharing lived experience and exploring the potential for how to implement positive change

-• Able to commit to meeting twice monthly 1000-1330 (Thursdays).
-Participants will receive a free meal and expenses to attend each session
+• Able to commit to meeting twice monthly (3.5 hrs).
+Participants receive a free meal and expenses to attend each session

 Recruitment (Oct 2023-Feb 2024)